haerschKe/fastapi_postgres_k8s/README.md

 This is a basic demo project to deploy a FastApi frontend and Postgres backend on K8s (via Minikube).

 ## How to run

+Note: the Servername of Postgres DB URL is changed to ServiceName of postgres-service, therefore the fastapi-secret was modified too due to the changed Servername
 ### Deployment without Ingress
 ```bash
 kubectl apply -f db/postgres-secret.yaml